-- Trip Internalization Rate Assumption.
+- Improve operational capacity at the Rengstorff Avenue Gateway; - Reduce SOV rates for existing traffic (e.g., congestion pricing, expanded TMA programs); - Establish stronger TDM requirements for Gateway and other office projects (e.g., reducing the districtwide SOV requirement below 45 percent); - Link office to housing that demonstrates potential external trip reduction (see trip internalization discussion below); - Significant parking reductions and/or paid parking; - Greatly expanded use of Caltrain and connecting service (MVgo; future AGT); and - Implement triggers on new office occupancy (e.g., tied to completion of housing). - Trip Internalization Rate Assumption.
 During development of the North Bayshore Precise Plan, various trip internalization rates were estimated.
 "Trip internalization" in this context means the expected percentage of commute trips that would begin and end locally due to locating new residential uses in North Bayshore.
-In other words, by locating residential units in North Bayshore, a percentage of those new residents would potentially work in North Bayshore and would not be a new vehicle trip entering North Bayshore during congested commute periods.
 The North Bayshore Precise Plan used a conservative estimate of a 27 percent internalization rate.
-Trip internalization rates are difficult to estimate in North Bayshore due to its unique suburban character that will be transforming to a more urban condition - there are not a lot of reliable studies verifying internalization rates in this context, as opposed to, say, downtown environments, where data is more reliable. - Implementation.
-Due to the complexities outlined above, future development in North Bayshore will require creative transportation strategies and solutions.
-Examples include studying the feasibility of a congestion pricing system at the Gateways; improving the operational capacity at the Rengstorff Avenue Gateway; greater use of shared parking strategies; establishing stronger TDM requirements; further reducing parking requirements; and meeting the 45 percent SOV target districtwide.
-The Gateway Master Plan could outline how new development could help implement some of these key strategies. - Next Steps.
+Trip internalization rates are difficult to estimate in North Bayshore due to its unique suburban character that will be transforming to a more urban condition-there are not a lot of reliable studies verifying internalization rates in this context, as opposed to, say, downtown environments, where data is more reliable.
+However, by locating residential units in North Bayshore, a larger percentage of those new residents would likely work in North Bayshore and would not be a new vehicle trip entering North Bayshore during congested commute periods. - Next Steps.
 The North Bayshore Circulation Study 2.0 will continue further modeling of the final Gateway Master Plan land uses as directed by the City Council.
 This information will be brought back to the EPC and City Council in early 2020, with more specific recommendations on policies, strategies, or infrastructure improvements that can be included or referenced in the Gateway Master Plan.

 - 3. Economic Feasibility Constraints.
-Escalating land and construction costs, combined with City requirements, have made new development in North Bayshore less feasible in recent years.
-The following is an initial, high-level economic feasibility analysis associated with redevelopment of the Gateway Area.
-Key economic feasibility assumptions used in this analysis are attached to this report (see Exhibit 1). - Residual Land Value Analysis.
+Land and construction costs, combined with City requirements, have made new development in North Bayshore less feasible in recent years.
+The following is an initial, high-level economic feasibility analysis associated with redevelopment of the Gateway Area from Seifel and Associates.
+Key economic feasibility assumptions used in this analysis are attached to this report (see Attachment 1). - Residual Land Value Analysis.
 The consultant team used a residual land value analysis approach to help understand economic feasibility constraints.
 This type of analysis results in a residential land value for a development after all development costs, including developer margin/return, are factored in, as shown in Table 3. - Economic Feasibility Study Alternatives.
 The analysis reviewed the economic feasibility of redevelopment of the Gateway under several alternatives.
-The exact mix and amount of land uses were selected based on the City's broad existing Gateway land use policies, property owner interest, and initial feasibility based on the strong local office market.
+The mix and amount of land uses were selected based on the City's broad existing Gateway land use policies, property owner interest, and initial feasibility based on the strong local office market.
 All of the alternatives include modified property lines that maximize the efficient location of new streets and land uses.